 The Administrator of the personal data is the Organising Committee of the XXXVI World Scout Jamboree (hereinafter: “ADMINISTRATOR”), with its registered office: 80-823 Gdańsk, ul.
 Za Murami 2-10.
 The Administrator can be contacted in writing, by postal mail to the address: 80-823 Gdańsk, ul.
 Za Murami 2-10 or by e-mail at: [email protected].

-The Administrator has not appointed a Data Protection Inspector
+The Administrator has appointed a Data Protection Officer who can be contacted by email at: [email protected].

 Legal basis